Oh, hi Yvonne Coomber!

-Artist Yvonne Coomber is clearly a woman with a cheerful outlook on life, which is why I thought it would be great to pick her brains for the latest instalment of 'My Favourite Places'.
+Artist Yvonne Coomber has a cheerful outlook on life, which is why I thought it would be great to pick her brains.

 I’m not going to beat around the bush; I love artist Yvonne Coomber‘s work, it’s so blimmin’ happy!
 You’ve probably seen her colourful signature paintings of meadows, woodland and wild places somewhere on your travels in Devon and Cornwall and, once you do, you don’t forget.
 I’m always amazed at how she manages to capture the best of what’s, probably to you and I, a fairly nondescript landscape.
 So, of course she’s got plenty of lovely things to say about her favourite places.
 Don’t thank me, Yvonne, thank you!